Flow Rate Measurement: Full Guide For Property Owners

 1. Identify the Water Source

 First, determine where you need to measure the flow rate.
-This could be a stream, river, irrigation canal, or a pipe.
+This could be a stream, river, irrigation canal, or pipe.

 2. Choose the Right Method